Recognition of the Informal Carer Status

 - Promoting the necessary conditions for the provision of care appropriate to the well-being of the person receiving care;

-- Providing information and ensuring referral to responses and services to mitigate and solve complex situations, namely at the level of dependency, mental health, the informal carers’ rest need, etc.;
+- Providing information and ensuring referral to responses and services to mitigate and solve complex situations, namely at the level of dependency, mental health, the informal carers’ rest need, among others;

 - Promoting the use of resources and social support, the need for which is expressed in the diagnosis of the informal carer’s potential and needs, in line with those of the person receiving care.